beer-psi/Chunithm-Research/Charting.md

 There are several important things to note here.
 For one, the SLCs at the top are within very quick succession of each other.
 As stated above, this is because it's creating a curved slider, so it's very precise to look smooth.
 There is also an SLD immediately after it, which has a duration of 236 resolution.
 This is important because you can see that this slider is supposed to end at the same time as the other slider.
 If you add together the offset, which is 148, and the duration, you'll get a value of 384.
 If you add together the offset and duration of the second SLD at the bottom, you also get 384.
 Since they are both on the same measure, this shows that they will end at the same time as each other.
 It's also worth mentioning that the second pair of SLCs are not related to the first pair.
 They start on a separate cell from the other slider, so it creates a new slider instead of extending a previous one.

-The final part of the excerpt contains several air notes, an air hold, an ex-note, and several tap notes.
+The final part of the excerpt contains several air notes, an air hold, an extap, and several tap notes.
 These appear in the file as:
 ```
 AHD	9	0	0	4	SLD	192
 CHR	9	0	4	8	CE